-- Be aware of all child protection and welfare practices within their specific region/jurisdiction, including their responsibility to attend training on an annual basis, or as otherwise required. - Publish their certificate confirming attendance at child protection training on an annual basis to their class (relevant to practising teachers only). - Ensure dancers and parents/legal guardians/legal carers sign and adhere to the Code of Conduct for Dancers and Code of Conduct for Parents/Legal Guardians/Legal Carers respectively and are aware of child protection procedures within An Chomhdháil (relevant to practising teachers only).
+- Be aware of all child protection and welfare practices within their specific region/jurisdiction, including their responsibility to attend training on an annual basis, or as otherwise required. - Failure to do so will result in members not being allowed to renew their membership for the following calendar year. - Publish their certificate confirming attendance at child protection training on an annual basis to their class (relevant to practising teachers only). - Ensure dancers and parents/legal guardians/legal carers sign and adhere to the Code of Conduct for Dancers and Code of Conduct for Parents/Legal Guardians/Legal Carers respectively and are aware of child protection procedures within An Chomhdháil (relevant to practising teachers only).